 Most people with urinary incontinence have a treatable or manageable condition.

 Urinary incontinence can have several causes, including medical conditions, physical problems, and habits.
 Most can be treated with medical care or changes in lifestyle or diet.

-Some is caused by problems with abdominal muscle strength and coordination.
+Some are caused by problems with abdominal muscle strength and coordination.
 That’s why it’s more common in women.
 Pregnancy, childbirth, and menopause affect the bladder and urethra, and the muscles that support them.

 Some risk factors that contribute to the development of urinary incontinence include:

 - Nerve damage from diabetes or neurological disorders

 Incontinence can have life-changing adverse effects on a person’s physical and psychological well-being.
 Physically, constant moisture from incontinence can lead to skin infections, rashes, sores, and urinary tract infections.
 Rushing to the bathroom because of incontinence is also a factor in many falls, especially at night.
 Falls can have severe consequences for the older population.